svenmarley/my-reads/README.md

 * Start the development server with `npm start`
 * Upon starting, the default browser will open, connecting to the npm server

+##Logging Notes:
-Logging: To change console logging levels, add a log= param to the URL.
+To change console logging levels, add a log= param to the URL.
 Options include:
 ?log=[`error, warn, info, log, debug, trace, all, none`]

 `localhost:3000/?log=all`

 Logging defaults to `warn`.

+* All logger names are lowercase for the matching of the log= environment variable.
+ - i.e. if loggername = App:updateBook, and you want to turn on logging for it, but rest of app is left in _warn_, then the `log` entry looks like this:   `warn;app:updatebook=all`
+ - see better descriptions in the [ulog](https://www.npmjs.com/package/ulog) documentation, in the **Configure** section